 Influencer marketing has revolutionized the way products are marketed.
-So much so, newer and startup brands have unseated the market leaders in their niche with the help of a well-thought-out influencer marketing strategy.
+So much so, that newer and startup brands have unseated the market leaders in their niche with the help of a well-thought-out influencer marketing strategy.
 All of this would not be possible with conventional marketing strategies.

 Why Influencer Marketing is So Popular

-The primary motive of every influencer marketing campaign, a well thought out campaign can help brands skyrocket to become the market leader in their niche, all within a short time.
+The primary motive of every influencer marketing campaign, a well-thought-out campaign can help brands skyrocket to become the market leader in their niche, all within a short time.
 Researchers estimate that for every $1 spent on influencer marketing, brands rake in almost $14 of sales.

 Curious followers will always click on the link to buy the promoted product.
-This not only increases traffic to your website but also helps you gain a higher ranking in the Search Engine Result Pages (SERPs).
+This not only increases traffic to your website but also helps you gain a higher ranking on the Search Engine Result Pages (SERPs).
 The higher you rank in the SERPs, the more traffic you get.
 This can result in better conversions.

-People have got so used to seeing ads on TV, radio, and print media that they do not trust them anymore.
+People have gotten so used to seeing ads on TV, radio, and print media that they do not trust them anymore.
 On the other hand, an influencer’s unbiased product recommendation helps people choose a product not only for its brand value but also for its usage value.

-The popularity of ad blockers-
+2. The popularity of ad blockers

 People are increasingly using ad-blocking software to focus on what they intend to do; ads can be annoying, and intrusive for most people.
 These ad blockers block conventional ads from Google and other parties, but cannot block content posted by influencers.
 With influencer marketing, brands can reach their whole target audience without any roadblocks.

-Increase in social media marketing investments-
+3. Increase in social media marketing investments

 Buoyed by the popularity of influencer marketing, brands are spending a lot to look their best online.
 Whenever an influencer refers his followers to the brand’s official social media pages, the followers expect a well-maintained page with further information about the product and brand.
 This will help conversions.

-Moving beyond influencer marketing– Some brands who have hired long-term influencers make them their brand ambassadors.
+- Moving beyond influencer marketing– Some brands who have hired long-term influencers make them their brand ambassadors.
 They use their influencers to host events, make guest appearances and do a lot more, including making special clothing lines designed or collated by the influencer.

-Leverage the influencer’s engagement– Brands now use their influencer to collect valuable customer feedback and insights.
+- Leverage the influencer’s engagement– Brands now use their influencer to collect valuable customer feedback and insights.
 They answer common questions, stop misinformation and take surveys.
 This helps the brand improve its product and service.

-Virtual influencers– Some influencers actually do not exist!
+- Virtual influencers– Some influencers actually do not exist!
 Some people have made virtual personas who interact and post content just as a human would do.
 For example, Miquela Sousa or Lil Miquela is a virtual robot model created by Brud, a Los Angeles startup.
 Lil Miquela has collaborated with top-notch brands like Calvin Klien, Dior, and Prada.
 She boasts of about 3 million Instagram followers and more than 2 million followers on TikTok.